-Kilimanjaro Trip preparation
+Kilimanjaro Trip Preparation

 We have our own registered company, Adventure Alternative Tanzania and a guesthouse in Tanzania.
 The MD is Castro who has been with us for many years.
 You can mark your baggage with the following details

-Correspondence address: Adventure Alternative Tanzania, PO Box 1383, Moshi, Tanzania
+Company correspondence address: Adventure Alternative Tanzania, PO Box 1383, Moshi, Tanzania

 If you are flying into Nairobi and then travelling overland to Tanzania you will also need to purchase a Kenyan visa, which is done online and in advance through an e-visa system.
 Please check the Kenyan High Commission website before travelling to check the latest prices for visas.
-If you are transiting through Kenya, in that you are arriving into Nairobi by air and catching an onward flight to Tanzania then you do not need a visa, unless you plan to leave the airport.
-One way coach transfer from Nairobi to Arusha is approximately $40 each way.
+If you are transiting through Kenya, in that you are arriving into Nairobi by air and catching an onward flight to Tanzania then you do not need a Kenyan visa, unless you plan to leave the airport.
+One way coach transfer from Nairobi to Arusha is approximately $60 each way.

 Vaccinations and Travel Health

 You will need to visit your GP prior to your trip to discuss vaccinations.
 You do not need a yellow fever certificate to enter Tanzania unless you are entering from another country where yellow fever is prevalent.
-This does include Kenya however, so if you are coming in overland from Nairobi, having spent more than 12 hours there, then you should have one.
+This does include Kenya, so if you are coming in overland from Nairobi, having spent more than 12 hours there, then you should have one.